speediedan/finetuning-scheduler/docs/source/index.rst

     .. rst-class:: sbs-hdr2

-        ... to have three finetuning phases instead of four:
+        ... to have three fine-tuning phases instead of four:

     .. rst-class:: sbs-blk2